 I can see that.

-And I and I'm excited for California.
+And I'm excited for California.

-And after having met, in fact, at one of the events I spoke at uh in California, and actually was in LA County.
+And after having met, in fact, at one of the events I spoke at in California, and actually was in LA County, there was a young bartender.

 I'm so concerned about socialism.

-And I said, How old are you?
+And I said, how old are you?

 And that gives me hope.

-So I and after having met the wonderful, beautiful people there in your state, I am very excited to hear you tell me this story.
+And after having met the wonderful, beautiful people there in your state, I am very excited to hear you tell me this story.

 And I will keep watching you.

-And listen, can you just give out uh information on how people can listen to your sermons online?
+And listen, can you just give out information on how people can listen to your sermons online?

 It's very simple.

-They can go to Jack Hibbs com.
+They can go to jackhibbs.com.

 All of the messages, all of the video, all of the media is there.